Find Reference Angle

 Two or more coterminal angles have the same reference angle.

-Assume angle A is positive and less than 360° (2?), we have 4 possible cases (see figure above):
+Assume angle A is positive and less than 360° (2π), we have 4 possible cases (see figure above):

-1. If angle A is in quadrant I then the reference angle A r = A.
+1. If angle A is in quadrant I then the reference angle

-2. If angle A is in quadrant II then the reference angle A r = 180° - A if A is given degrees and A r = ? - A if A is given in radians.
+A r = 180° - A if A is given degrees and A r = π - A if A is given in radians.

-3. If angle A is in quadrant III then the reference angle A r = A - 180° if A is given degrees and A r = A - ? if A is given in radians.
+A r = A - 180° if A is given degrees and A r = A - π if A is given in radians.

-4. If angle A is in quadrant IV then the reference angle A r = 360° - A if A is given degrees and A r = 2? - A if A is given in radians.
+A r = 360° - A if A is given degrees and A r = 2π - A if A is given in radians.

 Example 1: Find the reference angle to angle A = 120 °.